oro-os/kernel/CONTRIBUTING.md

 For now, the kernel project standardizes that page frames are `u64` and virtual addresses are `usize`.
 This may change in the future.

+## Generics vs `impl` in Function Arguments
+Rust supports both `impl Trait` and generics in function arguments, most working nearly identically.
+The kernel project has a preference for generic arguments over `impl Trait` in all cases, even when the generic is only used once.

 ## Porting from Other Operating Systems
 The kernel project is not a dumping ground for code from other operating systems.
 However, some code may be ported from other operating systems